 We also make our voices heard with decisionmakers and politicians, pushing Scleroderma and Raynaud's to the top of the health and social care agenda.

-We're here to help, so if you need to talk to someone about your condition, please contact us on 020 3893 5998.
+We're here to help, so if you need to talk to someone about your condition, please contact our Helpline on 0800 311 2756 or our main office on 020 3893 5998.